Madhav Bhandari is the Head of Growth at Hubstaff, a provider of staff-monitoring software.

 We hired new support team members (whose hourly rates are typically lower than developers), developed a process for them to start assisting our existing support team, and got them on board.

 We also made sure that our development team members had their work priorities set in the right direction.
 They needed to own their tasks and make sure they completed them in the designated time period.
-These tasks would be prioritized based on our product roadmap and what would helps us most in reaching our yearly business goals.
+These tasks would be prioritized based on our product roadmap and what would help us most to achieve our yearly business goals.

 We set up a sprint process for our developers based on the process that our marketing team already follows.
 We agreed on what tasks our developers needed to complete in a given timeframe (usually a week or two) and made sure they got them done.
 All tasks were selected so there would be a good balance between shipping new features and resolving existing customer issues.